The Creed

 • He ascended into heaven, and is seated at the right hand of the Father;

-• I believe in One, Holy, Catholic and Apostolic Church.
+• In one, Holy, Catholic and Apostolic Church.

 • I look for the resurrection of the dead.